-You might be able to find a ton of great articles on how to build an online business as a freelance writer, but most of those articles hide the real struggle behind the scene.
+You might find many great articles on how to build an online business as a freelance writer, but most of those articles hide the real struggle behind the scene.

-So, with this interview, I just wanna reveal the real story and how he really build it.
+So, with this interview, I just want to reveal the real story and how he grew as a freelance writer.

 What are the main challenges he had to face along the path?